Skip to main content

 If you would like to study:

-• Arabic, German, Italian, Russian or Spanish ab initio, a grade A at A level (or equivalent) in any modern foreign language is required.
+- Arabic, French, German, Italian, Russian, or Spanish ab initio, an A at A level (or equivalent) in a modern foreign language is required.

 BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – D*DD and subject specific A levels (or equivalent) as above.

 IB Diploma score – 38 with 666 in higher level subjects.
-There are also higher level subject requirements.
+Subject requirements as listed above for A level.
 Students wishing to study the subjects listed above would need to achieve Higher Level grade 6 in the subject.
-For students wishing to study Economics we are happy to accept either Higher Level grade 6 or Standard Level grade 7 in Mathematics.
-Mathematical Studies is not acceptable.
+For students wishing to study Economics we are happy to accept Higher Level Maths Analysis 6, Higher Level Maths Applications 6, or Standard Level Maths Analysis 7.
+Standard Level Maths Applications is not acceptable.

 After we have received your application we will send you a link, which you will need to follow to submit your subject choices.
 We will use this information to establish that you have satisfied, or will satisfy, any special requirements for studying these subjects, and to assist us in the evaluation of your personal statement.